Geeksongs/geeksongs.github.io/_pages/about.md

 ---

 I am a master’s student at Columbia University, where I dived into AI and Financial Engineering, advised by Professor Junfeng Yang.

-My research interests lie in robot learning, foundation models, and AI for science.
+My research interests lie in robot learning, foundation models, and AI for science:
 <p><strong>Robot Learning:</strong> World models and reinforcement learning for robots and dexterous manipulation. </p>
 <p><strong>Foundation Models:</strong> Researching reasoning in vision-language models and building next-generation AI with the long-term goal of developing self-consciousness. </p>
 <p><strong>AI for Science:</strong> AI-driven drug discovery and anti-aging research push the limits of human lifespan. </p>
 I have had the privilege of conducting research on asynchronous robot inference with Research Scientists Siddharth Ancha at UC Berkeley and Ajay Mandlekar at NVIDIA.
 Previously, I conducted research under the guidance of Chen Feng at NYU and Jesse Thomason at USC.
 Beyond research, I have interned at an investment bank.
 I am also the author of a nationally bestselling book on JD.com and currently the Founder of Bio Genesis Lab.
 In my spare time, I enjoy trading, Texas Poker, magic shows, hiking, tennis, and the gym.